MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-cs/create-domain-user-account-as-NDES-service-account.md

 ---
-title: Configure Network Device Enrollment Service for Active Directory Certificate Services
+title: Configure Network Device Enrollment Service (NDES) role service to use a domain uer account for Active Directory Certificate Services
-description: Learn how to configure a service account for the Network Device Enrollment Service (NDES) and how it works with certificates based on Simple Certificate Enrollment Protocol (SCEP)
+description: Learn how to configure a service account for the Network Device Enrollment Service (NDES) as a role service and how it works with certificates based on Simple Certificate Enrollment Protocol (SCEP)
 author: gswashington
 ms.author: robinharwood
 ms.topic: how-to